r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 Why write internal functions instead of having everything in one block of code inside each exported functions?

 When writing R code in general [there are several reasons to write functions](https://r4ds.had.co.nz/functions.html) and it is the same within R packages: you can re-use a bit of code in several places (e.g. an epoch converter used for the output of several endpoints from a web API), and you can give it a self-explaining name (e.g. `convert_epoch()`).
+Any function defined in your package is usable by other functions of your package (unless it is defined _inside_ a function of your package, in which case only that parent function can use it).

 Having internal functions also means you can test these bits of code on their own.
-That said [if you test internals too much re-factoring your code will mean breaking tests so you might want to focus testing on external functions](https://r-pkgs.org/tests.html).
+That said [if you test internals too much re-factoring your code will mean breaking tests](https://r-pkgs.org/tests.html).

 To find blocks of code that could be replaced with a function used several times, you could use [the `dupree` package](https://cran.r-project.org/web/packages/dupree/index.html) whose planned enhancements [include highlighting or printing the similar blocks](https://github.com/russHyde/dupree/issues/48).